Denise Phua: Volunteer work

-Her son was diagnosed with autism at the age of three.
+Phua's son was diagnosed with autism at the age of three.
 As Phua consulted professionals and did research on how to help him, she thought about how she could help other autistic children.
 She subsequently founded WeCAN, a charity which helps caregivers of autistic people and offers early intervention programmes for autistic preschoolers.

 In 2005, Phua left the corporate world to be a full-time special needs volunteer.
 She and her partners sold the Centre of Effective Leadership to Right Management, a Manpower Inc. subsidiary.
 Phua then became president of the Autism Resource Centre.
 She often wrote to newspapers and government agencies on issues affecting the special needs community.
 She is one of the key architects behind three 5-year Enabling Masterplans for the Disabled in Singapore.

 Phua is also the co-founder and former acting principal of Pathlight School, the first special school for autistic children in Singapore.
 The school offers mainstream curriculum and life skills education to its students.
 A believer in helping autistic people realise their potential and integrate into society, Phua helped develop many of the school's programmes.
 These include employability skills training through a student-run café, specialised vocational training, and satellite classes where Pathlight students mix with mainstream students.
 In four years, enrolment increased tenfold and the school attracted media attention for its impact on students.

 Continuing her volunteer efforts, Phua continues to supervise two charities – Autism Resource Centre (Singapore) and Autism Association (Singapore), and two special schools – Pathlight School and Eden School.